 In her public relations business, Sharla has focused on youth especially as the representative of Sesame Place, the nation’s only theme park based entirely on Sesame Street, located outside Philadelphia in Bucks County and only 90 minutes south of Manhattan.
 She launched her business in 1984 with Sesame Place as her first client, working with them for 26 years.
-Never formally trained in public relations, she learned it first as a volunteer at Please Touch Museum, the nation’s first museum for children who are 2 to 7 years old, where she soon was named their first Director of Public Relations.
+Never formally trained in public relations, she learned it first as a volunteer at Please Touch Museum, the nation’s first museum for children who are two to seven years old, where she soon was named their first Director of Public Relations.

-Sharla has been recognized for her work as a publicist, author and humanitarian and has been honored with such awards as the Women of Distinction Award, Philadelphia Business Journal 2007; Philadelphia Public Relations Association’s Hall of Fame; Overbrook High School Hall of Fame; the Sarah Award from Women in Communications and the Unsung Hero Award from Juvenile Diabetes Research Foundation.
+Sharla has been recognized for her work as a publicist, author and humanitarian and has been honored with such awards as the Women of Distinction Award, Philadelphia Business Journal: Philadelphia Public Relations Association’s Hall of Fame; Overbrook High School Hall of Fame; the Sarah Award from Women in Communications and the Unsung Hero Award from Juvenile Diabetes Research Foundation.
 In 1988 -1989, she served as President of the Philadelphia Public Relations Association.
 Sharla is a frequent lecturer at area universities including the University of Pennsylvania, Temple University, Drexel University, Villanova University, Rowan University, LaSalle University and the University of Delaware.